ahmed520/Attendance-project/README.md

 1-download all the code files

-2-pip install all the pre-requiteis if not already installed in your python environment
+2-pip install all the pre-requiteis (found in requirements.txt) if not already installed in your python environment

 3-read the start code well and make sure all the importnat files are placed in the right destination (will be changed to be global in the next version)